PDI-DGS-Protolab/DistributedLoggingSystems/Fluentd/README.md

 data information.

-### Test 1
+### Test 1 - Simple test where 'A' logs messages to 'B'
 The first test consisted on sending from 'Alice' to 'Bob' 1000 messages in a loop with different data (changing only the iteration number).

-The test was OK and we could see that logging messages with Fluentd is as simple as log4j
+The test was *OK* and we could see that logging messages with Fluentd is as simple as log4j

-### Test 2
+### Test 2 - Complex architecture with 'A', 'B' and 'C' and more traffic
 The second test was pretty similar but we tried to deliver a higher amount of data using 2 threads.
 Each of them logged 100 or 150 messages (depending on the Thread ID) to different machines connected in a distributed system.

-The test was OK and Fluentd allows to implement correctly complex architectures of nodes
+The test was *OK* and Fluentd allows to implement correctly complex architectures of nodes

-### Test 3
+### Test 3 - Stress test with connections errors and forwardings
 The last test was implemented to test the reliability of the tool several times.
 We used 1000 threads and each of them tried to log again 100 or 150 messages but this time we send data from 'Alice' to 'Bob', and 'Bob' sends every log received to 'Charles'.